 I was recently reading the last Software Engineering at Google book by Winters, Manshreck & Wright, and I really liked the distinction they made between programming and software engineering.

-In short, and without spoiling you a pretty meaty book on the practices, policies, and tools that make software engineering possible at gargantuan scale, software engineering is programming over time.
+In short, and without spoiling you a pretty meaty book on the practices, policies, and tools that make software engineering possible at a gargantuan scale, software engineering is programming over time.
 If this is making your head work, go read the book.

 What struck me was how I had been working with knowledge systems for a long time, and I hadn’t found a lot out there describing what the differences could be between one that was merely programmed, and one that was engineered for changing requirements, to be possible to operate, repair, and adapt with minimal effort and maximal impact.

 Now, when the requirements change, we have to go through several layers to make them work.
 Validation rules may change when inserting data, so the HTTP layer must reflect this.
 But because that is reflected there, the data moved around to the database doesn’t really say anything.
-In fact it may need to stay flexible to support the old data that doesn’t pass this validation.
+In fact, it may need to stay flexible to support the old data that doesn’t pass this validation.
 Fair enough.

 Other requirement changes, like a field that wasn’t supposed to be unique now being expected to be unique, can involve reprocessing the entirety of the data, pretty much recreating the database.
 If you used unique identifiers or monotonically incremental ones, you may end up redefining the identity of the data by changing only this requirement.
-If any systems that depended on this data held on to the identity of these datum, they’ll have to be amended as well.
+If any systems that depended on this data held on to the identity of these data, they’ll have to be amended as well.
 If these are separate teams or departments, a small constraint change became an organizational problem.

-So lets analyze what would the same core principle of “programming over time” would be applied to information in a system:
+So let's analyze what would the same core principle of “programming over time” would be applied to information in a system:

-Structure of the information will change, be it in storage, transport, or other canonical representations
+- The structure of the information will change, be it in storage, transport, or other canonical representations

-Identity of a piece of information, such as a description of a home in a real estate market, may be transient and internal, or global and immutable;
+- Identity of a piece of information, such as a description of a home in a real estate market, maybe transient and internal, or global and immutable;

-Provenance of information, or where it came from originally and how can we backtrack on it to understand its origins and evolution
+- The provenance of information, or where it came from originally and how can we backtrack on it to understand its origins and evolution

 I’ll try to cover these in the following weeks.